clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-guide.rst

 ============================

-`swupd` can determine whether system directories and files have been added to, overwritten, removed, or modified (eg., permissions).
+`swupd` can determine whether system directories and files have been added to, overwritten, removed, or modified (e.g., permissions).

 .. code-block:: bash